Prolux1/MinecraftMarvelMod/README.md

   - A super resistant Vibranium Block made of pure Vibranium.

 - **Deepslate Vibranium Ore**:
-  - Vibranium Ore is a really rare material that can only be found at Deepslate level.
+  - Vibranium Ore is a really rare material that can only be found at Deepslate level (between y: -50 and y: -64).
   - When mined, gives Raw Vibranium.
   - Affected by Fortune and Silk Touch.